Ebro Foods (EBRPY) Got Some Good News

-In a report released yesterday, Pablo de Renteria from Kepler Capital upgraded Ebro Foods (EBRPY) to Buy, with a price target of EUR20.50.
+In a report released yesterday, Christian Nordby from Kepler Capital upgraded Ebro Foods (EBRPY) to Buy, with a price target of EUR20.50.
 The company’s shares closed last Thursday at $20.71.

-Ebro Foods has an analyst consensus of Moderate Buy, with a price target consensus of $25.61, implying a 14.5% upside from current levels.
+The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Ebro Foods with a $26.01 average price target, implying a 10.9% upside from current levels.
 In a report issued on July 27, BBVA Bancomer also upgraded the stock to Buy with a EUR23.30 price target.

 See today’s analyst top recommended stocks >>